Flu: Symptoms, Prevention, and Vaccinations

 - Decreased or no movement of your unborn baby

-- High fever that does not go down with Tylenol.
+- High fever (above 102 degrees Fahrenheit) or a lower one that does not go down in 24 hours with Tylenol.

-20058522 United States Department of Health and Health Services.
+United States Department of Health and Health Services.
 Pregnant Women.
-Retrieved form http://www.flu.gov/at- risk/pregnant/
+Retrieved from https://www.flu.gov/at-risk/pregnant/